beccyclarke98/Artificial-Intelligence/README.md

-# Artificial-Intelligence
+# Artificial-Intelligence Mat Lab

-Year 3 - Man Met University Artificial Intelligence  Mat Lab
+## Mat Lab

+Throughout this year i have used Mat Lab for AI.
+I have uploaded some files which i have completed throughout this year.